Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Types of Programs

 Rhodes Summer Programs - Every year, Rhodes faculty plan programs off-campus for Rhodes students.
-These are commonly referred to as Rhodes “Maymesters.”
+These are commonly referred to as Rhodes' “Maymesters.”
 The Online Portal has a list of current programs.
 As these are Rhodes programs, credit earned is Rhodes credit.
 No institutional or federal aid is portable for summer programs.
-However, the Buckman Center has many need-based scholarships available.
+However, the Buckman Center has need-based scholarships available.

-Rhodes Semester Programs - Rhodes, Sewanee, and Centre College jointly own/operate three semester-long off-campus study programs: the "New York City Internship Program" (NYC, USA), "Global Ghana: History and the Diaspora Program" (Accra, Ghana), and the "Global Environmental Challenges Program" (Cuenca, Ecuador).
-These programs are Rhodes programs, meaning that all credit earned is Rhodes credit and Rhodes' portable institutional and federal aid applies.
+Rhodes Semester Programs - Rhodes, Sewanee, and Centre College jointly own/operate three semester-long off-campus study programs: the "New York City Internship Program" (NYC, USA), "Cape to Campus: South Africa" (Port Elizabeth, South Africa), and the "Global Environmental Challenges Program" (Cuenca, Ecuador).
+Rhodes' portable institutional and federal aid applies.
+On the NYC Internship and the Global Environmental Challenges programs, credit is awarded as Rhodes credit.
+On the Cape to Campus: South Africa program, the faculty leader's course is Rhodes credit, while the remaining credit is treated as transfer credit, as it comes from direct enrolling at the Nelson Mandela University in Port Elizabeth, the program's base of operations.
 Students from all three schools will enroll in these programs and the faculty leaders are drawn from each of the schools on a rotating basis.
-These programs operate in the fall, only.

-Affiliated Programs - In addition to Rhodes Programs and Exchange Programs, Rhodes has semester- and year-long Affiliated Partnerships with numerous other colleges, universities and international organizations.
-Students participating on an Affiliated Program pay tuition, room, and board (in some cases, partial or no board) to Rhodes and receive tuition, room and board (or partial or no board) on the off-campus program.
-Rhodes institutional aid and federal/state aid are portable for these programs.
-Credit earned on Affiliated programs is treated as transfer credit.
+Affiliated Programs - In addition to Rhodes Programs and Exchange Programs, Rhodes has semester- and year-long Affiliated Program partnerships with numerous other colleges, universities and international organizations.
+Students pay tuition (in some case, room and board) to Rhodes and receive tuition (in some cases, room and board) on the program.
+Rhodes' portable institutional aid and federal/state aid applies.
+Credit earned on Affiliated Programs is treated as transfer credit.

 In the case of an Affiliated Summer Program, students pay the program out of pocket; no institutional or federal aid is portable for summer programs.
 However, the Buckman Center has need-based scholarships available.